junqing-zhang/junqing-zhang.github.io/_posts/2020-11-07-blog-post-bluetooth.md

   - Bluetooth
 ---

-This page summarizes resources for Bluetooth Low Energy.
+This page summarizes resources for Classic Bluetooth and Bluetooth Low Energy.
 It is still under active update.

 {% include toc %}